2014 unrest in Bosnia and Herzegovina: Sarajevo

 Peaceful protests with at least 200 people continued at 16:00 on 8 February, protesters demanding release of some young people from prisons that were involved in violent riots days earlier.
-The protesters called for peaceful protests to continue and demand the change of current government.
+The protesters called for peaceful protests to continue and demand the change of the incumbent government.

-Spokesperson for the municipal court of Sarajevo, Alem Hamzić, stated that 33 protesters have been released—adding, "Criminal proceedings will be launched against some ten demonstrators with court likely imposing prohibitive measures.
+A spokesperson for the municipal court of Sarajevo, Alem Hamzić, stated that 33 protesters had been released—adding, "Criminal proceedings will be launched against some ten demonstrators with court likely imposing prohibitive measures.
 Prohibitive measures include: ban on meeting and communicating, confiscation of passports and identity documents, and they will need to report twice weekly to the relevant police department."
-Peaceful demonstrations continued throughout the day of 9 February.
+Peaceful demonstrations continued throughout the day on 9 February.